 UPDATE 7/8/2023: Louise is all healed up!
 Both of these great ladies are healthy and ready for adoption!
 We'd really prefer these two go to a new home together since they are bonded.
 Louise is the social butterfly (probably due to her having been handled so much for her surgery and post-op care).
 Thelma is a bit more reserved.
 But hey, that's why they make chocolate and vanilla.

-Tall, dark, and handsome Hopper and his pal Sparrow recently made the trek to us from Save a Forgotten Equine (SAFE).
-Both geldings were part of the Graham 27 horse Pierce County Animal Control seizure in November of last year.
+Handsome Hopper came to us from Save a Forgotten Equine (SAFE).
+This Kentucky Mountain Saddle Horse gelding was part of the Graham 27 horse Pierce County Animal Control seizure in November of 2022.
 We have great admiration for SAFE and have been partnering with with them in horse rescue when we have capacity.

-Hopper is a Quarter Horse type gelding, approximately 20 years old.
-And like Sparrow, he doesn't seem to have let his run of bad-owner-luck get him down.
+Hopper is approximately 20 years old and 14.2 hands.
+He sure doesn't seem to have let his run of bad-owner-luck get him down.
 He's quite adorable, sweet, and friendly.
-He is in foster care with one of our long-term fosters, Spud.
-As sometimes happens in middle age, he has Cushings.
+Social and inquisitive, he's always interested in making new friends.

 Tall, dark, and handsome Sparrow and his pal Hopper recently made the trek to us from Save a Forgotten Equine (SAFE).
 Both geldings were part of the Graham 27 horse Pierce County Animal Control seizure in November of last year.
 We have great admiration for SAFE and have been partnering with with in horse rescue when we have capacity.

-This sweet, well-mannered, and friendly Thoroughbred gelding is 22 years old.
+This sweet, well-mannered, and friendly Thoroughbred gelding is a 22 year old former racehorse.
 He sure doesn't seem to have let his less than ideal prior life cloud his sunny outlook.

 Frigg is one of two Swiss Shepherds (along with Thor) who come to our rescue from the recent puppy mill seizure of more than 100 dogs here in Skagit County.
 Thor and Frigg are males.
 They are thought to be between 1 and 2 years old.
 These beautiful dogs were in the worst of that terrible situation of cruelty and neglect, kept essentially in solitary confinement: an outbuilding with no windows, air conditioning or ventilation without proper food and certainly without even meager socialization or love.
 The woman responsible has been charged with felony animal cruelty in the first degree.